igeorge0902/Gateway/dalogin/README.md

 Known issue:
 ----
+- There is a deviceId mismatch when sending email after webview login if the app has not been restarted yet.
 - On Windows using MySQL (which is the only tested dB) there is an issue that the deviceId will not be overwritten in the device_states table for the first time when user re-logs.
 If you delete the corresponding rows thereafter it shall work fine.
 - different desktop browser may need different cache settings apart from what is supplied in the Apache config files!
 Make sure you will configure your web server - not the application server - not to use cache at all, because then after subsequential logins using the same browser the user will not able to access the restricted API.
 - For authentication Angular JS 1.3.x is used that is due to be upgraded to newer version.
 Feel free to contribute!